Beyond the Mood Swings

 and luteal phases, while ToM was measured in the mid-follicular and mid-to-late luteal phases.

-A repeated-measures ANOVA confirmed a significant effect of phase on anxiety.
+A repeated-measures ANOVA confirmed a significant effect of cycle phase on anxiety.
 Post hoc comparisons showed that

 anxiety was significantly higher during menstruation compared to the follicular phase.
-Luteal levels were moderate
+Anxiety levels during the luteal phase were moderate

 without significant differences compared to the other phases.

-The results indicate that anxiety levels vary across menstrual cycle phases.
-Studying these topics might help us
+In short, the results indicate that anxiety levels vary across menstrual cycle phases.

 Inappropriateness ratio measured awareness of socially inappropriate remarks.
 All these scores remained stable